-Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Adult Social Care Operations 122.0 113.5 121.6 (0.4) Adult Strategic Commissioning, Policy & Improvement 16.9 0.2 15.8 (1.1) Central ASCH 1.9 1.5 1.9 - Total ASCH 140.8 115.2 139.3 (1.5)
+Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Adult Social Care Operations 122.0 124.0 121.5 (0.5) Adult Strategic Commissioning, Policy & Improvement 16.9 (0.1) 15.6 (1.3) Central ASCH 1.9 1.7 1.9 - Total ASCH 140.8 125.6 139.0 (1.8)

-4.12 At period 9 the ASCH directorate has a forecast underspend of \pounds 1.5m (1.1%) against a budget of \pounds 140.8m which is an improvement of \pounds 0.2m from period 8.

-4.13 The ASCH directorate has challenging savings targets totalling circa £10m to deliver in 2023-24 on placements and care packages through demand management, commissioning and review of care packages.

-Adult Social Care Operations - Forecast underspend of (£0.4m)

-- 4.14 Staffing across this division demonstrates a forecast underspend (broken down by area below) owing to periods of vacancy above the £1m MTFS 5% vacancy factor saving applied to staffing budgets in 2023-24.
+- 4.12 At period 10 the ASCH directorate has a forecast underspend of £1.8m (1.3%) against a budget of £140.8m which is an improvement of £0.3m from period 9. - 4.13 The ASCH Directorate will successfully deliver the challenging savings targets totalling circa £10m to deliver in 2023-24 on placements and care packages through demand management, commissioning and review of care packages. - Adult Social Care Operations Forecast underspend of (£0.5m) - 4.14 Staffing across this division demonstrates a forecast underspend (broken down by area below) owing to periods of vacancy above the £1m MTFS 5% vacancy factor saving applied to staffing budgets in 2023-24.
 There is a national shortage of both social workers and occupational therapists and recruitment to many roles is proving challenging.
-The staffing underspend is reduced by the need to employ agency social workers and occupational therapists to ensure statutory duties are met and that transformation is delivered. - 4.15 Localities and Living Independently For Everyone (LIFE) have an underspend of (£1.5m) owing to a net underspending on care of (£0.9m) and staffing (excluding agency) of (£0.7m), partially offset by an overspend on equipment costs of £0.1m.
-LIFE includes integrated hospital discharge, rehabilitation and reablement services. - 4.16 Working Age Adults and Transitions has an overspend of £3.6m.
-This comprises an overspend on care of £3.7m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.1m).
+The staffing underspend is reduced by the need to employ agency social workers and occupational therapists to ensure statutory duties are met and that transformation is delivered. - 4.15 Localities and Living Independently For Everyone (LIFE) have an underspend of (£1.6m), a favourable movement of (£0.1m), owing to a net underspending on care of (£0.9m) and staffing (excluding agency) of (£0.8m), partially offset by an overspend

+- on equipment costs of £0.1m.
+LIFE includes integrated hospital discharge, rehabilitation and reablement services. - 4.16 Working Age Adults and Transitions has an overspend of £3.7m.
+This comprises an overspend on care of £4.1m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.4m).
 The service is managing demand to reduce pressures coming into the service and this is estimated to have resulted in a positive impact on the forecast of circa £2m.
-The service is on target to achieve savings of £5.3m and has committed to achieving further savings to offset the budget pressure. - 4.17 Provider Services has a $(\pounds 1.5m)$ forecast underspend on staffing owing to vacancies.
-This is a favourable movement of $(\pounds 0.2m)$ since period 8. - 4.18 Safeguarding service has a (£0.2m) forecast underspend on staffing owing to vacancies across the service. - 4.19 Business Compliance and Early Intervention has a (£0.1m) forecast underspend on staffing owing to vacancies. - 4.20 Mental health services have a (£0.7m) forecast underspend owing to the application of external discharge funding.

-Adult Social Care Policy and Improvement - Forecast underspend of (£1.1m)

-4.21 The Policy and Improvement division is forecasting an underspend of (£1.1m) owing to staffing vacancies and minor contract underspends.
+The service has achieved its savings of £5.3m. - 4.17 Provider Services has a (£1.5m) forecast underspend on staffing owing to vacancies. - 4.18 Safeguarding service has a (£0.3m) forecast underspend on staffing owing to vacancies across the service. - 4.19 Business Compliance and Early Intervention has a (£0.1m) forecast underspend on staffing owing to vacancies. - 4.20 Mental health services have a (£0.7m) forecast underspend owing to vacancies (£0.6m) and the application of external discharge funding (£0.1m). - Adult Social Care Commissioning, Policy and Improvement Forecast underspend of (£1.3m) - 4.21 The Commissioning, Policy and Improvement division is forecasting an underspend of (£1.3m) owing to staffing vacancies and minor contract underspends.
+This is a favourable improvement of (£0.2m) following successful negotiations with a key provider. - Central ASCH Forecast breakeven position - 4.22 This area is forecast to breakeven against the budget for central staffing and non-pay budgets. - 4.23 Risks